 During the course business, expenses and payroll, which apply to both the School and other related parties entities or schools, may be paid by a single entity.
 Also, schools with surplus funds may pay expenses on behalf of other related entities or schools.
 The School tracks these amounts due to or from each related entity or school separately.
-Amounts due from related parties as of June 30, 2019 totaled approximately \$104,000 and is included in due from related parties in the accompanying statement of net position and balance sheet - governmental funds.
+Amounts due from related parties as of June 30, 2020 totaled approximately \$40,000 and is included in due to related parties in the accompanying statement of net position and balance sheet - governmental funds.